 - Make a successful transition from school to higher education and ultimately into work.

-There is a dedicated careers office in the Sixth Form Centre, where our Careers Coordinator Sarah Bennett is based.
+There is a dedicated careers office in the Sixth Form Centre, where our Head of Careers, Sarah Bennett is based.
 Mrs Bennett has a wide variety of reference materials to aid research and decision making.
 Resources are also available in the Library (LRC).

 Careers education is embedded into the school curriculum at Kingsley, supporting girls thus:

 - A programme of outside speakers from a wide variety of backgrounds to inspire and enthuse the girls and provide genuine ‘moments of inspiration’.

 - All year groups receive careers education as part of PSHE, and ongoing impartial advice and guidance is available from Mrs Bennett who runs a drop-in in the LRC each Thursday where support is available with interactive online careers tools.